graphile/crystal/grafast/website/grafast/plan-resolvers.md

 # Plan Resolvers

+Each field in the schema may implement a synchronous `plan` method, called a "plan resolver."
+At operation planning time, each time this field is referenced the plan resolver may be called with Grafast passing the resulting step of the parent plan[^1] and a "field args" object.
+The plan resolver may create as many intermediate steps as it likes, but it must return exactly one step that its children may use (or, in the case of a leaf, that may be used by the output plan).
+Plan resolvers

+[^1]:
+    The resulting step will be the returned step from the parent field when that field has an object type, but when the field has a list or polymorphic type the resulting step will likely differ.

+In the case of a field that has a polymorphic type, the step that is returned must be a polymorphic-capable plan.
+(TODO: document polymorphism.)

+In the case of a field that has a list type, the step that is returned must produce lists when executed.
+(TODO: document listItem step class method.)

 A plan resolver can be used instead of, or in addition to, a traditional resolver.
-Plan resolvers are small synchronous functions that return a step whose value should be used to represent the field to which they are attached.
-Though they only return a single step, they may produce as many intermediate steps as they need.

-Plan resolvers run only when the operation is being planned, not when it is being executed, so they do not have access to any data - only other steps.
+Since plan resolvers run only when the operation is being planned, not when it is being executed, they do not have access to any data ─ only other steps.

 Like regular resolvers, the first two arguments to a plan resolver represent the parent data and the arguments respectively.
 However, since we're dealing in